Korean Pharmacies for Foreign Residents: Prescription Drugs, OTC, and English-Friendly Options

 Western medications: common substitutes

-If you arrived in Korea on a specific home-country medication, here's what to expect:
+If you arrived in Korea on a specific home-country medication, here is what to expect:

 Pain and fever